Rang De Basanti: Filming

 It's one of the most peaceful places I've been to.
 As you enter the place there's a certain serenity that surrounds you.
 I really enjoyed being there.
 The first shot we took was of our feet entering the water just as you pass the doorway of the temple.
 The water was cold but it was great!

 Once the locations were finalised, the team of Lovleen Bains and Arjun Bhasin was chosen for designing the look of Rang De Basanti.
 Bhasin had previously worked on Kama Sutra: A Tale of Love (1996) and Dil Chahta Hai (2001), the latter of which featured Aamir Khan, and he was referred to Mehra by Khan due to their previous association.
 Since the film's plot focused on men in their late twenties, Bhasin designed their look accordingly.
 Although he was responsible for Khan's rebellious look, Sharman Joshi's (who played Sukhi) lovable persona or Madhavan's dignified appearance, Bhasin credited Bains for her major contributions to the film.
 Khan's hair was styled by Avan Contractor, who came up with soft curls falling over Khan's forehead.
 This new look, which took Contractor one hour to come up with, surprised the audience at the film's launch.

 In post-production, the visual effects were handled by Tata Elxsi's Visual Computing Labs.
 The military aircraft they created was so realistic that the Indian Air Force called to check the producer's permission of using an actual MiG-21.

-Censorship
+Controversy

 On Rang De Basanti's release, the Film Certification Board of India sought the views of Indian Defence Ministry due to scenes that depicted the use of MiG-21 fighter aircraft.
 But after viewing the movie the ministry found no problems and allowed UTV to release the film.
 There were also some issues with Animal Welfare Board of India due to the banned Indian horse race.